he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/weapon/Barricade Buster.md

 **Orc:**

-A creature with this trait is a member of the [[Orc]] ancestry.
+A creature with this trait is a member of the [[DATABASE/ancestry/Orc|orc]] ancestry.
 These green-skinned people tend to have darkvision.
 An ability with this trait can be used or selected only by orcs.
 An item with this trait is created and used by orcs.

 **Razing:**

 Razing weapons are particularly good at damaging objects, structures, and vehicles.
-Whenever you deal damage to an object (including shields and [[Animated Object]]), structure, or vehicle with a razing weapon, the object takes an amount of additional damage equal to double the number of weapon damage dice.
+Whenever you deal damage to an object (including shields and [[DATABASE/monsterfamily/Animated Object|animated objects]]), structure, or vehicle with a razing weapon, the object takes an amount of additional damage equal to double the number of weapon damage dice.

 **Repeating:**